 \subsection{Aligned novel view geometry generation}

-We perform novel view geometry prediction alongside image synthesis using an identical architecture to the image generation architecture: a geometry denoising network (U-Net) that predicts a target view pointmap, paired with its geometry reference network that receives reference view pointmaps $\{P_n\}_{n=1}^{N}$ as input.
-Similarly to \citet{ke2024repurposing}, our geometry denoising network and geometry reference network are fine-tuned from an image denoising U-Net to predict pointmap modalities instead of images, detailed in Sec.~\ref{supp:details} of the appendix.
-As described in lower half of Fig.~\ref{fig:detailed_architecture}, the geometry generation architecture predicts a pointmap for the target viewpoint $\pi_t$, identical to the image denoising network, and therefore receives the same target and reference correspondence conditions, $\mathbf{c}^{\mathbf{t}}$ and $\mathbf{c}^{\mathbf{r}}$, as the image generation architecture.
-This encourages the pointmap generated by the geometry generation network to align with the generated image.
+We perform novel view geometry prediction alongside image synthesis using the same architecture as in image generation.
+The geometry denoising network (U-Net) predicts a target view pointmap, paired with the geometry reference network that receives reference view pointmaps $\{P_n\}_{n=1}^{N}$.
+Similar to \citet{ke2024repurposing}, our geometry denoising and reference networks are fine-tuned from image denoising U-Nets to predict pointmaps instead of images (\textit{ref.}, \cref{supp:details} in the Appendix).
+As described in the lower half of \cref{fig:detailed_architecture}, the geometry generation part predicts a pointmap for the target viewpoint $\pi_t$, as in the image denoising network, receiving the same conditions, $\mathbf{c}^{\mathbf{t}}$ and $\mathbf{c}^{\mathbf{r}}$.
+This makes the predicted pointmaps generated by the geometry generation network align with the generated image.

-However, we find this na\"{i}ve approach of giving identical correspondence condition to be insufficient in achieving alignment between the generated image and its geometry.
-Instead, the two modalities exhibit different behaviors when completing same regions, with geometry denoising significantly outperforming image inpainting, as demonstrated in Fig.~\ref{fig:attention_vis}.
-This disparity can be attributed to geometry completion being inherently more deterministic due to the coarse nature of the modality, making it substantially easier to learn than image inpainting.
-As shown in Fig.~\ref{fig:attention_vis}(a-b), when completing a partially visible wheel, the image denoising model, shown in (a), fails to establish such correspondences, the geometry prediction model (b) correctly attends to other wheel locations on the object for structural reference, generating higher-accuracy completion result.
+However, we found this na\"{i}ve approach of giving identical conditions was insufficient for the alignment between the generated image and its geometry.
+The two modalities exhibit different behaviors when completing void regions, with geometry denoising outperforming image inpainting, as in Fig.~\ref{fig:attention_vis}.
+This performance difference can be attributed to the more deterministic nature of geometry completion than image generation, as geometric tasks have stronger structural constraints and less inherent ambiguity, resulting in more consistent and robust outcomes.

-In this manner, in extrapolative scenarios where large portions of the target view are unobserved, the image generation pipeline encounters significant challenges due to the severe ambiguity from partial observations.
-On the other hand, while geometry completion is more deterministic due to the coarse nature of its representations, this coarseness also restricts the available information for accurate completion, limiting its accuracy and performance overall.